 - What to Know Before Renting in Gainesville

-What to Know Before Renting in Gainesville, FL
+What to Know Before Choosing Apartments in Gainesville, FL

-Renting an apartment is a financial investment that you must carefully consider before making the commitment.
+Living in an apartment is a financial investment that you must carefully consider before making the commitment.
 Before choosing between UF apartments, you should make a budget.
 Determine how much money you have and how much of that is available for housing.
-This will help you confirm you will have adequate funds to pay for your apartment during the entire lease.
+This will help you confirm you will have adequate funds to pay for your apartment during the entire housing contract.

 Consider Available Space